Cloudneeti/aws-auto-remediation/README.md

 ### Configure Multi-Account Remediation for AWS Organization based setup

-In case you want to use same remediation framework for remediation of multiple AWS accounts based in a single AWS organization setup, then perform the below steps to configure organization based multi-account remediation setup:
+In case you want to use same remediation framework for remediation of multiple AWS accounts based in a single AWS organization setup, then perform the below steps to configure organization based multi-account remediation setup

+For the Organization based setup to work, the user should have:
+	- AWS Accounts under an Organization
+	- A Common Organization Account Access IAM Role

 1. Configure AWS account using the organization master account credentials